Q: How often do you update the website?

 be seen as a parallel to Fox McCloud, as both are main protagonists of

-Vix Dojo while Fox McCloud is the main protagonist of Star Fox.
+their respective series.
+Vix is the creator of Vix/Dojo while Fox McCloud is the main protagonist of Star Fox.
 Both of them

 fan and I thought it would be cool.